Technical Overview

 <datastore-root>/.chunks/

-This chunk directory is further subdivided by the first four bytes of the chunk's checksum, so a chunk with the checksum
+This chunk directory is further subdivided into directories grouping chunks by their checksums 2 byte prefix (given as 4 hexadecimal digits), so a chunk with the checksum

 a342e8151cbf439ce65f3df696b54c67a114982cc0aa751f2852c2f7acc19a8b